Mary Lou McDonald rules herself out of Irish presidential race

 The Sinn Fein leader said her name would ‘not go forward’ as the party’s nominee for president.

-Sinn Fein leader Mary Lou McDonald has said her name “will not go forward” as the party’s nominee for president.
+Sinn Fein leader Mary Lou McDonald has ruled herself out as the party’s nominee for president.

-Ms McDonald said it was her priority to “lead from the front” in holding the current Fianna Fail-Fine Gael coalition to account.
+Ms McDonald said it was her priority to “lead from the front” in holding the current Fianna Fail-Fine Gael coalition to account and offer an alternative government.

-She said it was worthwhile for the party to test “every proposition” in relation to a candidate.
+She said it was worthwhile to test “every proposition” in relation to a candidate and said the party was at the “final” stages in deciding its approach to the presidency.

-Speaking on RTE’s Morning Ireland, Ms McDonald did not clarify if it would run its own candidate or back left-wing hopeful Catherine Connolly when it announces its decision on September 20.
+Speaking in Dun Laoghaire ahead of the party’s think-in, Ms McDonald said the party was at the “final stages” of deciding whether it would run its own candidate or back an independent, such as left-wing hopeful Catherine Connolly.

-The party’s leader in Stormont, Northern Ireland First Minister Michelle O’Neill, told the PA news agency that the next president should use the office to advocate for Irish unity.

-Asked if Ms O’Neill would be the candidate, Ms McDonald said the party’s process was under way.

-“My preference is that we call this right and, at the risk of sounding repetitive, we have options,” she said.
+She said announcing its decision on September 20, just a month before polling day, was “plenty of time” for a presidential campaign.

-Outlining her reasons for not running herself, Ms McDonald said her efforts had to remain on holding the Irish government to account as the leader of the opposition in the Dail.
+Outlining her reasons for not running, Ms McDonald said her efforts had to remain on holding the Irish government to account as the leader of the opposition in the Dail.

-“I have a real sense of the importance of this time in Irish political and indeed in Irish historical life,” she said.

-“I believe that whoever is the Uachtaran (president) following the election will likely be the Uachtaran in office as we move into referendums and Irish reunification and all of the politics and the interaction that needs to happen around that, and I think the Uachtaran will play a very, very important role at a time of huge opportunity and transition in Irish life and for that reason I’ve considered very carefully what we as a party do, but also what I do myself personally.
+“I have concluded that my role remains very firmly within the Dail, leading this team of Sinn Fein representatives, but also working with others to ensure that the government is held to account in the here and now, and critically, to ensure that when it comes to the next general election, that there is a viable and real alternative government on offer to the Irish people.

+“That’s the election that I have my eye and my focus on.”

 Ms Connolly, who is a strong voice on Palestine and neutrality, secured the backing of a variety of other opposition parties to become the first candidate in the race in July.

-She has sought the backing of Sinn Fein but the party has yet to make a decision.

-Ms McDonald said that Ms Connolly “is in the reckoning” if Sinn Fein does not run its own candidate.
+Ms McDonald said that Ms Connolly “is in the hat” if Sinn Fein does not run its own candidate and said she was “clearly front and centre” in relation to other independents.

+Asked about Ms Connolly’s support for former MEPs Clare Daly and Mick Wallace, Ms McDonald said: “Any broad-based campaign, by a definition, is broad based.
+Certainly, if I were a person seeking to be elected as Uachtaran na hEireann, you would go and smartly ascertain what kind of coalition you could gather together to support your presidency.”

+She said that whoever the next president of Ireland is needs to be clear about Ireland’s constitutional future and said Ms Connolly is “a person who shares a lot of our values”.

 The presidential race is expected to gather pace this week as local authorities hear pitches from candidate hopefuls and big parties set out their election stalls.